+What If Google And Facebook Admitted That All This Ad Targeting Really Doesn’t Work That Well?
 The little secret behind all of this that very few people want to admit is that, in most cases super-targeted ads are crap.
 They don’t perform well.
 That’s because even if you’re putting the ad in front of the …Continue reading "From the super-badly-targeted dept."

 I think I know now why Theresa May is still trying to get her Brexit Withdrawal Deal accepted.
 It’ll hamstring Jeremy Corbyn’s ability to deliver on his manifesto pledge to renationalise public utilities like the NHS.
 They know Labour will be in government sooner rather than later.
 So the Tories hope to lumber Corbyn with …Continue reading "Early Morning Political Thoughts"

 The Filter Bubble is Actually a Decision Bubble – Baekdal Plus An illuminating – and depressing – read.Continue reading